mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 You can follow the steps to [create a secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#add-a-secret-to-key-vault) from Azure Key Vault.
 You can also follow the steps to [retrieve a secret](https://learn.microsoft.com/en-us/azure/key-vault/secrets/quick-create-portal#retrieve-a-secret-from-key-vault), enabling you to view the secret's identifier.

-To integrate Postman Vault with Azure Key Vault, do the following:
+To integrate with Azure Key Vault and authenticate with your Azure account, do the following:

 1. [Open your Postman Vault](/docs/sending-requests/postman-vault/postman-vault-secrets/#access-your-postman-vault), then select <img alt="Settings icon" src="https://assets.postman.com/postman-docs/icon-settings-v9.jpg#icon" width="16px"> **Settings** in the top right.
 Optionally, you can create the integration when you [add a vault secret](/docs/sending-requests/postman-vault/postman-vault-secrets/#add-sensitive-data-as-vault-secrets).
 1. Select **Connect** next to "Azure Key Vault".